amaurypm/transcode2H265/README.md

 It has some options (type `transcode2H265 -h` to see them), but defaults should work in most cases.
 Maybe you would like to play with the `-l` option, if you are a perfectionist as myself.

+## It is just in English?
+In English and Spanish, depending of your locale.
+I just speak this two languages, so, if you like it in other, you can always contribute...